 Cats pretend to spray because they haven’t learned how.
 It’s learned from their mothers or other cats while kittens.
-If its mother doesn’t teach the kitten how to spray with urine, it will phantom spray.
+If a mother doesn’t teach her kitten how to spray with urine, it’ll phantom spray.
 This behavior is observed in neutered and non-neutered males and females.

 It can be a sign of stress, so you must learn why your cat is phantom spraying.
 Many explanations relate to cats’ social behaviors.